-6. Restart your computer, download and install a legitmate anti-spyware software and perform a full system scan to eliminate any left remnants of International Police Association scam.
+6. Restart your computer, download and install legitimate anti-spyware software and perform a full system scan to eliminate any remnants of International Police Association scam.

-If you can't start your computer in safe mode with networking (or with command prompt) you should boot your computer using a rescue disk.
-Some variants of ransomware disables safe mode making it's removal more complicated.
-For this step you will need access to another computer.
-After removing International Police Association scam from your PC restart your computer and scan it with a legitimate antispyware software to remove any possibly left remnants of this security infection.
+For this step, you need access to another computer.
+After removing International Police Association scam from your PC, restart your computer and scan it with legitimate antispyware software to remove any remnants of this security infection.